UbiquityRobotics/demos/magni_lidar/README.md

 ## Define a Target Pose And Let The robot Go there

 Here is the really fun part, assuming all the other things are working.
 This is where you tell the robot to move to places in the map.
+Because we are using the simple move_basic planner be sure the path is clear to the destination.

 The 'pose' of a floor based robot is both it's X and Y location as well as the rotation on the floor.
 That is what you will define.